MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 If your project includes a database or another external service, use Docker Compose to define and manage multi-container environments.
 This tool simplifies the process of running multiple services, such as your application and its database, in separate containers.

 While tools like Kubernetes (K8s) are popular in industry, I personally believe that as a student, you don't need to dive into advanced orchestration unless you're particularly interested.
-Focus on mastering Docker and Docker Compose first—they’ll provide a solid foundation for understanding containerized workflows.
+Focus on mastering Docker and Docker Compose first.
+They’ll provide a solid foundation for understanding containerized workflows.

 ---